AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-overview.md

 ---
 title: Multiple websites or stores
-description: Learn how you can start multiple websites or implement store views with different options in different domains content.
+description: Learn how you can start multiple websites or implement store views with different options, domains, and content.
 ---

 # Multiple websites or stores